department-of-veterans-affairs/va.gov-team/platform/information-architecture/README.md

 The Information Architecture points of contact are:
 - Mikki Northius, IA - Slack @Mikki
-- Matt Johnson, IA - Slack @Matt Johnson
 - Megan Kelley, PM - Slack @Megan Kelley

-Slack channels:
-- #vfs-platform-support, #vsp-content-ia
+Slack channels: - #vfs-platform-support, #vsp-content-ia

-Github/Zenhub labels:
-- `content-ia-team`
+Github/Zenhub labels: - `content-ia-team`

-### Table of contents
+### Table of Contents
 The following list is a set of resources for practicing IA on VA.gov and to help you do your work and answer questions you might have.
 Some of the links may take you to other sites and resources outside this repo.
 If you need a hand with anything, don't hesitate to ping the Slack channels and people listed above.

 **How to Work with IA Team**